Invasion of the Body Snatchers: Plot

-Back at the hospital, Bennell finishes his story.
-Dr. Hill and the on-duty doctor step outside the room, the latter expressing his certainty that Bennell is psychotic.
-Just then, a truck driver is wheeled into the hall on a gurney after having been badly injured in an accident.
-It turns out that the man had to be dug out from under a load of giant pods coming from Santa Mira.
-Finally believing Bennell's story, Dr. Hill alerts the police to block the roads in and out of Santa Mira; the film ends with Bennell relieved as Hill calls the Federal Bureau of Investigation.
+Miles finishes his story.
+A driver is wheeled into the hall on a gurney after having been injured in an accident.
+The attendant recounts that the man had to be dug out from under a load of mysterious pods coming from Santa Mira.
+With a key detail thus confirmed, Dr. Hill now believes Miles's story.
+He alerts the police to block the roads in and out of Santa Mira and calls the Federal Bureau of Investigation.